DyfanJones/RAthena/cran-comments.md

 ## Release Summary
 This a resubmission addressing cran comments and a feature release exposing amazon web services (AWS) Athena work groups, AWS Assume Resource Name (ARN) roles, extra DBI methods and dplyr integration

-## Resubmission
-This is a resubmission.
 In this version I have:

 * Converted the DESCRIPTION title to title case.
 * More clearly identified the copyright holders in the DESCRIPTION